emca-it/Energy-Log-Server-7.x/04-User_Manual/04-User_Manual.md

 #### Renew license

-To change the Energy LogServer license files on a running system, do the following steps.
+To change the Energy Logserver license files on a running system, do the following steps.

 1. Copy the current license files to the backup folder: